gauravsatav/gcpCertification/5_Feature_Engineering/notes.md

   * In tensorflow this is called a sparse column you basically say that i want to create a sparse column with the keys and the column name is an employee id and the keys are 9879 for the employee id.
   * <img src="images/image-20220314154444725.png" alt="image-20220314154444725" style="zoom:80%;" />
   * Hashing is used when we don't want to explicitly provide a vocabulary list before hand
-* **<u>MAGIC NUMBERS</u>** : Add new column to indicate if a numeric categorical feature value (example rating from 1-5) is missing .Don't mark it as 0 for missing values, create a separate column called "missing".
+* **<u>MAGIC NUMBERS</u>** : Add new column to indicate if a numeric categorical feature value (example rating from 1-5) is missing .Don't mark it as 0 for missing values, create a separate column called "missing" which is binary and has 1 if value is missing and 0 if not.

 ###  ML vs Statistics